fabianjuelich/api_metrics_db/documentation.md

 ## 3. Approach: How exactly is the goal to be achieved?

-To work out the most important stock ratios we orientate ourselves on a [video of the Youtuber Finanzfluss](https://www.youtube.com/watch?v=qie9sxCIhHM).
+To work out the most important stock ratios we will use [a video of the Youtuber Finanzfluss](https://www.youtube.com/watch?v=qie9sxCIhHM) as a reference.

 ### The 12 Most important Financial Ratios (regarding to Finanzfluss)